stolostron/rhacm-docs/security/create_cis_pol.md

 ### Creating a CIS policy from the console

+As you create your CIS policy from the console, a YAML file is also created in the YAML editor.
+Complete the following steps to create CIS policy from the console:

 1. Log in to the Red Hat Advanced Cluster Management for Kubernetes console.
 2. From the navigation menu, click **Govern risk**.
 3. Click **Create Policy**.